ykonstant1/Synthesis/README.md

 Synthesis is a zsh script for emulating a coding style with higher order functions, lambdas and composition in the shell.

-An elementary fizzbuzz in synthesis would look like
+A fizzbuzz in synthesis would look like this:
-this:
 ```
 fizzes=77 # however many iterations we want